 Skip to main content

-The optimizer transforms SQL ASTs through a multi-pass pipeline that resolves every reference, qualifies every column, expands every SELECT *, and simplifies expressions — all while preserving semantics and lossless roundtripping.
+The optimizer transforms SQL ASTs through a multi-pass pipeline.
+It resolves every reference, qualifies every column, expands every SELECT *, and simplifies expressions, while preserving semantics and lossless roundtripping.

 The optimizer isn't primarily about query performance.
 It's the foundation that makes lineage, type inference, and every downstream analysis possible.

-Before you can trace column lineage, you need every column qualified to its source table.
-Before you can infer types, you need SELECT * expanded to concrete columns.
-Before you can detect unused joins or dead columns, you need the full scope graph resolved.
+Before you can trace column lineage, every column has to be qualified to its source table.
+Before you can infer types, SELECT * has to be expanded to concrete columns.
+Before you can detect unused joins or dead columns, the scope graph has to be fully resolved.

-For data products: if your product offers column-level lineage, impact analysis, dead column detection, or schema validation -- the optimizer is what makes those features accurate.
-Without full column qualification and star expansion, lineage tools can only give you table-level results.
+For data products: if your product offers column-level lineage, impact analysis, dead column detection, or schema validation, the optimizer is what makes those features accurate.
+Without column qualification and star expansion, lineage tools can only give you table-level results.

-For query authors: the optimizer can show the "canonical" form of any query -- fully qualified, simplified, with unnecessary subqueries eliminated.
-This is useful for understanding complex SQL, finding redundancies, and validating that a rewrite is semantically equivalent.
+For query authors: the optimizer can show the canonical form of any query — fully qualified, simplified, with unnecessary subqueries eliminated.
+Handy for understanding complex SQL, finding redundancies, and checking that a rewrite is semantically equivalent.

-Normalize identifiersCase-normalizes identifiers per dialect conventions (e.g., PostgreSQL folds to lowercase, Oracle to uppercase)
+Normalize identifiersCase-normalizes identifiers per dialect conventions (PostgreSQL folds to lowercase, Oracle to uppercase)

 Qualify tablesAdds self-aliases to table references (FROM users becomes FROM users AS users)